susumu2357/openai-simple-examples/README.md

 Note that, there are [community-maintained libraries](https://platform.openai.com/docs/libraries/community-libraries) for most of major languages.

 A translation to F# is [fsharp/Embeddings.fs](fsharp/Embeddings.fs).
-Since `System.Net.WebRequest` is deprecated, it should be rewritten using `System.Net.Http.HttpClient`.
+The post request in the `callEmbedding` is better to be handled asynchronously.
-Also, the JSON handling process should be improved.
+Also, the schema for the response is better to be defined for transparency.

 ## 2. Compose prompt
 - Convert the question to an embedding vector using the OpenAI embedding API.